qualisys/qualisys_python_sdk/docs/index.rst

 Welcome to Qualisys SDK for Python's documentation!
 ===================================================

-This document describes the Qualisys SDK for Python version 2.1.2
+This document describes the Qualisys SDK for Python version 3.0.0

-**NOTE:** Version 2.0.0 introduces breaking changes. :ref:`More info...<deprecated_version>`
+**NOTE:** Major versions introduces breaking changes. :ref:`More info...<deprecated_version>`

 .. contents::
     :depth: 2